-Pay down debt- One of the quickest and easiest ways to pay down debt is applying a lump sum payment toward your account.
+Pay down liability- One of the quickest and easiest ways to pay down liability is applying a lump sum payment toward your account.
 This may not be the most exciting way to spend your tax refund, however it will ease your financial burden moving forward.

 Set up an emergency fund- If the average income tax return is $3,000, this is a significant chunk of change that can be stashed away in an emergency fund.
 Many Americans simply do not have the extra money left over out of their check after paying their bills to build up an adequate emergency fund.
 Having this “extra” money set aside can make a huge difference if you find yourself out of work or faced with unexpected expenses.